vanus-labs/docs/content/user-guides/connector-guides/source/amazon-eventbridge/setup.md

 Amazon EventBridge is a serverless service that uses events to connect application components together, making it easier for you to build scalable event-driven applications.

+The Amazon EventBridge Source is a webhook server that enables you to establish an endpoint for receiving events from Amazon EventBridge.
+To achieve this, it is necessary to establish a connection within Amazon EventBridge.

 ## Prerequisites

 - A [Vanus Cloud account](https://cloud.vanus.ai)